 Watch for details!

 “By making my death easier, you make my life easier.”Penny Carter

-We support the client’s autonomous decision with non-judgmental regard, and all information remains strictly confidential.
+We support a person’s autonomous decision with non-judgmental regard.

 By working together, we can assist you with your most common questions: How do I start?
 Who should I talk to?
 How can I get through this?
 Can you help me communicate with my doctor?
 Are there people here to help me?